dfed/CacheAdvance/README.md

 ### Submodules

-To use git submodules, checkout the submodule with `git submodule add git@github.com:dfed/CacheAdvance.git`, drag CacheAdvance.xcodeproj to your project, and add Relativity as a build dependency.
+To use git submodules, checkout the submodule with `git submodule add git@github.com:dfed/CacheAdvance.git`, drag CacheAdvance.xcodeproj to your project, and add CacheAdvance as a build dependency.

 ## Contributing